- class rusttypes.result.Result¶

 >>> Ok(42).unwrap_or(0) 42 >>> Err("Some error message").unwrap_or(0) 0

-- abstract unwrap_or_default(t: Type[T]) T ¶
+- abstract unwrap_or_default(t: Type[T]) T¶

 Returns the contained

-, returns the default value for that type.- Parameters:
+Ok, returns the contained value, otherwise ifErr, returns the default value for that type.- Parameters:

 t (Type[T]) – The type that implements the

-trait.- Returns:
+Defaulttrait.- Returns:

 The contained value if the result is

-, otherwise the default value of the type.- Return type:
+Ok, otherwise the default value of the type.- Return type:

 T